bmartin5692/bumper/README.md

 | Deebot M81 Pro | XMPP |
 | Deebot 900/901 | MQTT |

-For more information about the protocols and how it works, see the "**[How does it work?](README.md#how-does-it-work)**" section at the end.
+For more information about the protocols and how it works, see the [How does it work?](README.md#how-does-it-work) section at the end.
 If you test against another model and it works, please report it so it can be added to the list.

 ## Why?
 For fun, mostly :)